-"In our formal discussion with the experts of the Commission it was correctly pointed out by them that the procedures for the release and transfer of the funds must be 'carefully worked out between experts of Israel and the banks to ensure that the currency regulations of Israel would not be violated under cover of the exception made in the course of the release of absentee accounts.'
+"In our formal discussion with the experts of the Commission it was correctly pointed out by them that the procedures for the release and transfer of the funds must be carefully worked out between experts of Israel and the banks to ensure that the currency regulations of Israel would not be violated under cover of the exception made in the course of the release of absentee accounts.
 We all wish to avoid unnecessary delay in the completion of this operation.
 For this reason the Government of Israel intends to apply existing legislation for the release of these assets which would obviate the passing of special legislative and administrative measures.

-"Paragraph 9 of the Absentee Property Law of 1950 provides for the release of blocked accounts by monthly instalments not to exceed IE50.
-The application of this law would result in the immediate settlement of all small accounts up to IE50.
-Since most of the accounts do not exceed IE100, the great majority of the deposits would be released within two months of the date of the beginning of the banking operation.
+"Paragraph 9 of the Absentee Property Law of 1950 provides for the release of blocked accounts by monthly installments not to exceed £50.
+The application of this law would result in the immediate settlement of all small accounts up to £50.
+Since most of the accounts do not exceed £100, the great majority of the deposits would

 "We accept the criterion proposed by the Commission that the smallest accounts should get priority for release.
 We therefore intend to establish a ceiling amount for each account to be released under the first instalment.
 The limit of this maximum amount will be determined by the number and extent of deposits so as to ensure that the total amount to be released under the present scheme does not exceed one million pounds.
-Our experts who will be appointed to discuss the banking procedures will be equipped with all the relevant figures so that a definite time-table and an order of priority for the release of the accounts will be available when the technical negotiations commence.
+Our experts who will be appointed to discuss the banking procedures will be equipped with all the relevant figures so that a definite timetable and an order of priority for the release of the accounts will be available when the technical negotiations commence.